Stalag 17 (1953) - full transcript

 Does that make me a collaborator?

-...somebody stole my Red Cross package,
+somebody stole my Red Cross package,

-my blanket and my shoe.
+my blanket and my left shoe.

 Since then I've wised up.
+This ain't no

-You stink, Sefton.
+- You stink, Sefton!

-Oh, come off it!
+- Come off it!

 Now you've done it.